uwspstar/DataStructures-Algorithms/Data-Structure/Nodejs/LeetCode by Category/Queue and Stack/readme.md

 ### Queue - Usage

 - remember when you want to process the elements in order, using a queue might be a good choice.

+---

+### Queue and BFS

+- Similar to tree's level-order traversal, the nodes closer to the root node will be traversed earlier.